Let’s Talk About Your Needs

 Mr. Deiters is a registered Professional Engineer in California.
 He received both his B.S. and M.S. in Mechanical Engineering from Purdue University, and afterward Mr. Deiters immediately started working at ATA Engineering (SDRC at that time) in 1989.

 Dr. Sur brings more than 18 years of engineering consulting experience to the ATA team.
-Her technical expertise is in fluid mechanics, specifically multiphase flows.
-She is experienced with numerical, analytical, and experimental work in the laboratory, towing tank, and at sea.
+Her technical expertise is in fluid mechanics and she is experienced with numerical, analytical, and experimental work in the laboratory, towing tank, and at sea.

 Prior to ATA, Dr. Sur was a senior research scientist in the Naval Hydrodynamics Division at SAIC (now Leidos), where she was the principal investigator for research and development contracts with U.S. naval customers.
 Prior to SAIC, Dr. Sur was a member of the technical staff in the Thermal and Propulsion Engineering Section at NASA’s Jet Propulsion Laboratory.